MANDA’s Top 5 Benefits of Shea Butter

 Fights Effects of Aging

 Shea butter actually assists the skin in producing collagen, providing firmer, softer skin.
 Its unique combination of essential fatty acids and vitamins help the skin maintain its elasticity.
 In a clinical study, Shea butter was definitively shown to rebuild and rejuvenate collagen among participants.
-After applying Shea butter to the skin for four to eight months, participants had clearer skin with less wrinkles and sun damage.
+After applying Shea butter to the skin for four to eight months, participants had clearer skin with fewer wrinkles and sun damage.

 Soothes Skin Conditions

-The Vitamin A found in Shea butter lends it the ability to improve numerous skin conditions, including blemishes, skin allergies, eczema and dermatitis.
+The Vitamin A found in Shea butter lends it the ability to improve numerous skin conditions, including blemishes, skin allergies, eczema, and dermatitis.
 Shea butter has also been shown to accelerate minor wound healing and work as a soothing and effective nasal decongestant.

 When purchasing Shea butter, it’s important to make sure it’s organic, Grade A, raw and unrefined, as refining processes will remove some of the amazing benefits outlined above.
 What’s your favorite use for Shea butter?
 Let us know in the comments below and check out our Shea Butter Pinterest board for inspiration!